Colon Cancer Symptoms

 It’s estimated that by 2030, around 15 percent of all colorectal cancer cases will be diagnosed in younger adults.

-In response to this disturbing trend, the American Cancer Society recommends that regular screening tests for people at average risk of colorectal cancer begin at age 45, rather than 50.
+In response to this trend, the American Cancer Society recommends that regular screening tests for people at average risk of colorectal cancer begin at age 45, rather than 50.

 When to See a Doctor